4 Keys to Help Someone Climb Out of the QAnon Rabbit Hole

 Posted Sep 01, 2020

-This is part 3, the final installment, of a series on “What to do When Someone You Love Becomes Obsessed with QAnon.”
-If you haven’t read Part 1 and Part 2 yet, you may want to go back and do so now, to fully appreciate why trying to rescue people from QAnon may not only be difficult, but in some cases doomed to fail.
+This is Part Three, the final installment, of a series on “What to do When Someone You Love Becomes Obsessed with QAnon.”
+If you haven’t read Part One and Part Two yet, you may want to go back and do so now, to fully appreciate why trying to rescue people from QAnon may not only be difficult but in some cases doomed to fail.
 But here are a few practical ideas that can help.

 1. Understand That "QAnons" Don’t Want to Be Saved